Skip to main content

 Editor setup

 RemotiveTopology uses yaml files to describe instances and platforms.
 It's strongly recommended that you configure RemotiveTopology json schema in your editor to make it easier to edit these files.
+There is also a separate recording json schema which is used when working with recordings.

 Visual Studio Code